kaikyMoura/auth_service/README.md

 ## 1. About the Project

-This project implements a secure authentication and authorization API, ideal for microservices and modern web/mobile backends.
+Auth Service is a secure, scalable, and extensible authentication and authorization API, ideal for microservices and modern web/mobile backends.
 It features JWT-based authentication, refresh token rotation, session tracking, RBAC, and integrates with external user services.
 The service is built with NestJS, Prisma, and Redis for high performance and reliability.

 ---